MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

     uuid  : 69EDB575-22E1-53E1-83B8-2E1AB1E410A6
     orgid : E6875323-A6C0-4C60-87AD-114BBE7439B8
     ```
-After installation, you’ll see the Microsoft Defender icon in the macOS status bar in the top-right corner.
+After installation, you'll see the Microsoft Defender icon in the macOS status bar in the top-right corner.

 image